-* All assignments must be typed in the form requested and should contain your name, the date, and the assignment topic in the upper left-hand corner.
-(No folders or binders are necessary for assignments.
-Just staple the pages together.)
+- All assignments must be created in the form requested and should contain your name, the date, and the assignment topic in the upper left-hand corner.

 Readings and assignment schedule

-(Note 2: If there is no link or book for a reading, it will be posted on Blackboard.)
+(Note 2: If there is no link for a reading, it will be posted on Blackboard.)

-- Haller, Beth.
-“Media models of disability representation” (online: http://www.media-disability.net)
+- Haller, B. News media models of disability representation, https://mediadisability.wordpress.com/news-media-models/

 - Anna.
 (2010, Nov.
 19).
 What is ableism?
 Five things about ableism you should know.
 Disabled Feminists blog. http://disabledfeminists.com/2010/11/19/what-is-ableism-five-things-about-ableism-you-should-know/